Forensic Mental Health Case Study – *Kit's story

 Penrose Focus works in close partnership with the Lambeth Forensic Mental Health Team (LFMHT).
 As with all other residents, Kit’s progress was reviewed at the weekly meeting with LFMHT six months into his recovery at Penrose.
 It was jointly agreed that Kit would start self-medication in preparation for a move on to medium support accommodation.

 Kit also registered for LGH housing and bid for independent housing through the system.
-Success came in April 2020 when he was offered an independent flat in the community, which he gladly accepted.
-In accordance with Penrose policy, Kit received a further twelve weeks of follow-up support from staff, to help him stabilise and settle into independent living.
+Success came in 2020 when he was offered an independent flat in the community, which he gladly accepted.
+In accordance with Penrose policy, Kit received a further twelve weeks of follow-up support from staff, to help him settle into independent living.

 With a holistic approach, Focus staff, empowered Kit to achieve his goals of becoming a productive individual with a sense of self-worth as he continues to live independently in the community.